libra22/Module3GettingAndCleaningDataProject/CodeBook.md

 the data file consist of the following 81 features (variables):

 NOTE:
-* Features are normalized and bounded within [-1,1].
-* The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2)
-* The gyroscope units are rad/seg.
+  i.
+Features are normalized and bounded within [-1,1]. ii.
+The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2) iii.
+The gyroscope units are rad/seg.

 1. Subject - Range between 1 and 30, representing 30 individuals who participated in the activities